 New solutions require new collaborations.
 To this end, we partner with community groups, health services, industry, and academia to provide the best outcomes for people affected by brain and mind disorders.

 The Brain and Mind Centre is uniquely positioned to develop translational research that makes a real difference to people's lives.
 Our dedicated research laboratories are co-located with clinical services.
 This means we can integrate cutting-edge research with safe and effective clinical care.
 We leverage our research capacity by joining forces with the community, health care providers, industry, and researchers from across the world.

-We pride ourselves on partnering with the community to inform our research.
+We pride ourselves on our patient-centred research.
+Our partnerships with patient communities puts people at the centre of our research.
 We work directly with patient communities to provide expert clinical care and partner with organisations such as MS Australia and Parkinson's NSW to ensure our expertise is available to those who need it most.
 Our Youth Mental Health team works closely with headspace, the National Youth Mental Health Foundation providing early intervention and mental health services to 12-25 year olds.
-The Camperdown headspace clinic is located right here at the Brain and Mind Centre, facilitating continuous improvements to mental health services for the benefit of young people across Australia.
+The Camperdown headspace clinic is located at the Brain and Mind Centre, facilitating continuous improvements to mental health services for the benefit of young people across Australia.

 We work closely with the Sydney Local Health District, Northern Sydney Local Health District, Western Sydney Local Health District and the Sydney Children’s Hospitals Network, all of which are part of Sydney Health Partners, a collaboration between the University of Sydney and its affiliated medical research institutes including Brain and Mind Centre.
 In 2015, Sydney Health Partners was recognised as a National Health and Medical Research Council Advanced Health Research and Translation Centre – one of only four in Australia.